 Objective: To create cohesiveness throughout the house, the homeowners and designer incorporated several “stations” accentuating the hardworking and highly functional kitchen that surrounds it.

 Overall they wanted the kitchen design to be rustic but not too country.
-For a contrast, Brandon suggested knife cut beadboard to enhance warmth and texture the rustic kitchen.
+For a contrast, we suggested knife cut beadboard to enhance warmth and texture the rustic kitchen.
 The beadboard is finished differently with a blackwash rub through in a flat finish.
 You will see the beadboard along the back of the coffee station and the island.
 This look adds a farmhouse feel to the rustic setting.

 A good work triangle and cabinets with lots of storage make this a very functional kitchen for cooking and entertaining.
 Organization is of the utmost importance for a kitchen to function properly.
 A drawer peg system makes organizing your deep drawers a breeze. (see photo) For the avid baker in the home, a mixer lift was imperative to add to the ease of baking. (see photo)